Last updated: May 15th, 2022

-Ontario is one of the biggest provinces in Canada and is home to some amazing cities, attractions, and nature ranging from the massive cosmopolitan city of Toronto to the scenic landscapes of Algonquin Provincial Park, there are so many things to do in Ontario.
+Ontario is one of the biggest and most populated provinces in Canada and is home to some amazing cities, attractions, and nature.
+Ranging from the massive cosmopolitan city of Toronto to the scenic landscapes of Algonquin Provincial Park, there are so many things to do in Ontario.
 From kayaking next to loons to experiencing Canada Day on Parliament Hill, Ontario is definitely one of the most popular provinces to visit in Canada.

 Ottawa is a beautiful and vibrant city, which is also home to Canada’s federal government.
 Here you’ll find incredible museums, the Rideau Canal, Parliament Hill, and so much more.
 You can also walk across the bridge and visit Quebec!